Songs of Berlin: Berlin (Lou Reed)

 Originally released in 1973, Lou Reed's song is the fictional fantasy, opening overture of the album/rock opera 'Berlin'.
 Two lovers in great turmoil, traveling to a divided Berlin; trying to salvage a relationship on the outs.
-The arrangement updates Reed's work, with the end of the couple's violent, passionate break up.
+The arrangement updates Reed's work, with the end of the couple's violent, passionate breakup.
 Both Schoen and Prinz take solos on the arrangement.

 Berlin im Licht

 In late 1928, Kurt Weill was commissioned to write a "theme song" for the first Berlin im Licht festival.
 Weill's lyric extolls the glories of Berlin im Licht (Berlin in Light).
 The arrangement is an up beat celebration of the city the band; Jiggs Whigham is featured.